ArkajyotiSaha/Joss_RFGLS/paper.md

 $$
 v_{n}^{CART}((d,c)) =  \frac{1}{n} \left( \|\mathbf{Y} - \mathbf Z^{(0)}\boldsymbol{\hat{\beta}}(\mathbf Z^{(0)})\|_2^2 - \|\mathbf Y - \mathbf Z \boldsymbol{\hat{\beta}}(\mathbf Z)\|_2^2 \right).
 $$
-where, $\mathbf Z^{(0)}$ and $\mathbf Z$ are the membersip matrices for the leaf nodes of the tree before and after the potential node split. $(d,c)$ denotes a potential cut (location of the split), with $d$ and $c$ being the cut direction (choice of the covariate) and cutoff point (value of the covariate) respectively, $\boldsymbol{\hat{\beta}} (\mathbf Z)$ are the leaf node representatives given by OLS estimates corresponding to design matrix $\mathbf Z$ and can be written as:
+where, $\mathbf Z^{(0)}$ and $\mathbf Z$ are the binary membersip matrices for the leaf nodes of the tree before and after the potential node split. $(d,c)$ denotes a potential cut (location of the split), with $d$ and $c$ being the cut direction (choice of the covariate) and cutoff point (value of the covariate) respectively, $\boldsymbol{\hat{\beta}} (\mathbf Z)$ are the leaf node representatives given by OLS estimates corresponding to a design matrix $\mathbf Z$ and can be written as:

 $$\boldsymbol{\hat{\beta}} (\mathbf Z) = \left(\mathbf Z ^\top \mathbf Z \right)^{-1} \mathbf Z ^\top \mathbf y$$

-We observe that the split criterion is the difference of OLS loss functions before and after the cut with the design matrix of membership of the leaf nodes.
-We can incorporate the correlation structure of the data in the split criterion by replacing the OLS loss with GLS loss.
+We observe that the split criterion is the difference of OLS loss functions before and after the cut with the respective design matrices of membership of the leaf nodes.
+We can incorporate the correlation structure of the data in the split criterion by replacing the OLS loss with GLS loss as is traditionally done in linear models.
 The modified split criterion can be rewritten as:

 $$
 \begin{aligned}